 NEH – Challenge Grants

-Award Information: NEH will offer successful applicants a matching grant.
+Estimated Number of Awards: Anticipated Amount: NEH will offer successful applicants a matching grant.
 The requested grant amount should be appropriate to the humanities needs and the fundraising capacity of the institution.
-The federal portions of NEH challenge grants have ranged in recent years from $30,000 to $1 million, the maximum amount that may be requested.
-Requests over $500,000, however, are unlikely to be funded at the requested level, and in recent years the maximum grant has ranged between $425,000 and $500,000.
-Applicants wishing to apply for a grant of more than $500,000 should consult with NEH staff about the size of their requests.
-Smaller grants for sharply defined purposes are encouraged.
+The federal portions of NEH challenge grants have ranged in recent years from $75,000 to $500,000.
+Requests for more than $500,000 are unlikely to be funded at that level.
+Note that the program encourages requests for smaller grants for sharply defined purposes.

 Link to Award: http://www.neh.gov/grants/challenge/challenge-grants